|About this site

 But there are positive signs.
 The former harbor areas in the city centre are on a way to become converted to housing to expand the city centre area.
 These new development areas Jätkäsaari in west and Kalasatama, Sompasaari and Hermanninranta in east will be served with trams, though in old street tram form with track geometry not suitable for fluent traffic.
-For these extensions a 60 unit patch of new trams has been ordered and 50 already delivered in mid 2018.
+For these extensions a 70 unit patch of new trams has been ordered and delivered to the autumn 2019.
 The conversion of the orbital bus line 550 (’Jokeri’) to Jokeri Light Rail has started.
-After the decision of the Finnish state togive a support for the project in condition to start the project immediately.
+After the decision of the Finnish state to give a support for the project in condition to start the project immediately.
 The former oil harbor area in Laajasalo isle at the east side of Helsinki will also be developed for housing and an important part of the plan is a direct tram connection over the sea to the city.

 Finland will also have a new tram city at 2020’s.
 City of Tampere, 170 kms north from Helsinki, is building a totally new tram system as a part of the regional land use plan.
 The city council of Tampere decided in November 2016 to forward to building of a 24 kms line.
 There are also preliminary plans to return trams to Turku.
-In October 2018 city council is going to choose either continuing with ordinary buses, build a BRT or a Light Rail.
+In autumn 2019 city council is going to choose either continuing with ordinary buses, build a BRT or a Light Rail.